Xavdidtheshadow/quid_api/README.md

-# quidditch_schemas
+# quid_api

-Everything is empty right now, so add in your region's info!
+The definitive api for storing quidditch information in databases.

 ## Server

-Run the server with `npm start` from the server directory.
-Doesn't do much yet, but I'm going to build out the database interface and then we can plug in whatever we want as the database later.
+Run the server with `npm start`.
+It currently connects to your local mongodb instance (run with `mongod`) and will complain if it can't.